jandresboyaca/TestingAutomation/README.md

  1. You should have to execute previously any testing automation
  2. npm run-script  run:comparation reference
  3. npm run-script  run:comparation krakenghost/vtr true

+ ### Resemblejs
+  1. You should have to execute previously any testing automation
+  2. cd resemblejsghost
+  3. npm install
+  4. node index.js
+  5. see results in results folder
 ~~~~